amiaopensource/An_Archivists_Guide_To_Matroska/chapters.md

 Tags for track ID 2: 1 entry
 ```

+We're looking to find out what the *Attachment ID* of the PBcore file is.

-From here we can see that the ID for samplePBCore.xml is "1".
+Looking at the output, we can see that the ID for samplePBCore.xml is *1*.

 We can now use mkvextract to extract the specific attachment using the following string

 ```
 mkvextract attachments chapters_test_pbcore.mkv 1:samplePBCore_Extracted.xml